mqAncientHistory/Lat-Epig/README.md

 1. McCormick, M. et al. 2013. *Roman Road Network (version 2008)*, DARMC Scholarly Data Series, Data Contribution Series #2013-5.
 DARMC, Center for Geographic Analysis, Harvard University, Cambridge MA 02138.

-1. [Ancient World Mapping Centre, road shapefiles](http://awmc.unc.edu/awmc/map_data/shapefiles/ba_roads/), shapefile for roads, following the Barrington Atlas of Greek-Roman World, under the Creative Commons Attribution-NonCommercial 4.0 International License.
-Collection of shapefiles also vailable through the [UCD Digital Library](https://digital.ucd.ie/view/ucdlib:23000)
+1. [Ancient World Mapping Centre, road shapefiles](https://github.com/AWMC/geodata/tree/master/Cultural-Data/roads), The GeoJson files are offered under the ODC Open Database License (http://opendatacommons.org/licenses/odbl/1.0/).
+Data is derived from the Barrington Atlas of the Greek and Roman World, and uses AWMC modifications to OpenStreetMap (https://www.openstreetmap.org/), which is under the ODC Open Database License.

 #### Cities

 1. The shapefile of the cities used in the map is based on Hanson, J. W. (2016). *Cities Database (OXREP databases)*.
-Version 1.0.
-Accessed (date): <http://oxrep.classics.ox.ac.uk/databases/cities/>.
+Version 1.0: <http://oxrep.classics.ox.ac.uk/databases/cities/>.
 DOI: <https://doi.org/10.5287/bodleian:eqapevAn8>.
 More info is available through Hanson, J. W. (2016b). *An Urban Geography of the Roman World, 100 B.C. to A.D.
 300.* Oxford: Archaeopress.

 ---